 What is Carer's Allowance?

-Carer's Allowance (CA) is paid at £62.70 a week.
+Carer's Allowance is paid at £76.75 a week.
 The amount paid is usually increased each April.

-You can qualify for Carer’s Allowance whether you are in or out of work, but you must not earn more than £116 a week.
+You can qualify for Carer’s Allowance whether you are in or out of work.
+However, you must not earn more than £139 a week.

-Carer’s Allowance does not depend on national insurance contributions and is not means-tested – in other words not based on your personal income or savings – but earnings may affect your entitlement.
+Carer’s Allowance does not depend on national insurance contributions and is not means-tested – in other words, it is not based on your personal income or savings – but earnings may affect your entitlement.

-If you get Carer’s Allowance (or are entitled to it but do not get it because of Overlapping Benefit Rules) you will also get a Carer’s Premium/ Additional amount included in your means-tested benefit ( Income Support, Income-based Jobseeker’s Allowance, Income –related Employment and Support Allowance, Pension Credit and Housing Benefit)
+If you get Carer’s Allowance (or are entitled to it but do not get it because of Overlapping Benefit Rules), you will also get a Carer’s Premium/Additional amount included in your means-tested benefit (Income Support, Income-based Jobseeker’s Allowance (JSA), Income-related Employment and Support Allowance (ESA), Pension Credit and Housing Benefit).